Infominer-JSI/infominer-js/README.md

 The `--build` option is required only if you want to build the backend docker image anew.
 Otherwise, it will use the old docker image version to create the container.

+Running this way will also create two additional docker volumes:

+- **infominer-backend_imdata.** This is where the QMiner bases will be stored.
+- **infominer-backend_imlogs.** This is where the service logs will be saved.

 To stop and remove the backend container run:

 ```bash